 on applying the information we study to language in the Upstate or around the globe.

-ENGL 459: Theories of Composition - ShehiThis course will review the major theories that have informed composition studies, especially since 1966, and will focus especially on approaches to teaching composition.
+ENGL 459: Theories of Rhetoric and Composition - ShehiThis course will review the major theories that have informed composition studies, especially since 1966, and will focus especially on approaches to teaching composition.
 Textbooks include A Teaching Subject:

 Composition since 1966 (second edition) by Joseph Harris and Cross-talk in Comp Theory: A Reader (third edition) edited by Victor Villanueva, Jr. and Kristin L. Arola.
 Assignments will include critical responses and a research project.